gflohr/anki-chess-opening-trainer/README.md

 a note type with just two fields (front and back side) and no additional elements.
 This note type is one of the default types of Anki, usually called "Basic".

+But first you need at least one game collection, either for black or white.
+Read on!

 ## Creating a Game Collection